openvinotoolkit/datumaro/docs/pascal_voc_user_manual.md

 ```

 - Example 2.
 By default Pascal VOC 2012 dataset includes only one train and one validation subsets.
-With datumaro you can use cross-validation approach for the task:
+With Datumaro you can use cross-validation approach for the task:

 ```bash
 # create Datumaro project with Pascal VOC 2012